-If the tissues inside the tooth become traumatized, they can die, leaving the tooth unable to fight off bacteria and vulnerable to infection.
+If the dental pulp becomes traumatized, it can die, leaving the tooth unable to fight off bacteria and vulnerable to infection.
 This can happen due to tooth decay, fracture, trauma and many other reasons.

-A root canal treatment would be recommended if the tooth is repairable (no severe decay, root/crown fractures, or gum disease), and the tooth is dying ("irreversible pulpitis") or is already dead ("necrotic").
+A root canal treatment would be recommended if the tooth is dying and painful ("irreversible pulpitis") or is already dead ("necrotic") AND if the tooth is repairable (no severe decay, root/crown fractures, or severe gum disease).

-Irreversible pulpitis is usually associated with sharp, lingering dental pain that is triggered by cold air or water.
+Irreversible pulpitis is associated with sharp, lingering dental pain that is usually triggered by cold air or water, but can be spontaneous.
 This is a dying tooth and a root canal treatment is recommended to alleviate pain.

 A necrotic tooth may not be painful as the nerves inside the tooth are already dead.
-There may be an infection, however, inside the tooth and the bacterial toxins can escape out of the tip of the roots, causing pain, and if prolonged, an infection.
-This would be associated with pain on biting, or abscesses on the gums, and in severe cases facial swelling.
+Bacteria accumulates within the root canal system and release toxins that leach out the root tips into the surrounding bone.
+These toxins illicit an immune response that is associated with pain on biting.
+As the infection spreads, abscesses can appear on the gums, and in severe cases facial swelling can occur.
 A root canal treatment would be recommended to clear the bacteria from inside the tooth.
+This type of infection can be identified on a dental x-ray or CT Scan.